Dana Reizniece-Ozola: Political career

 Dana Reizniece-Ozola served as Minister of Finance from 2016 until 2019.
-She is a member of the Union of Greens and Farmers (ZZS) and a deputy of the 10th,11th and 12th Saeima (Latvian Parliament) and has worked as the Chairperson of the Commission on Education, Culture and Science, as a Member of the Legal Affairs Commission and as a Member of the European Affairs Commission.
-Within the ZZS alliance she is a member of the Latvian Farmers' Union (previously – For Latvia and Ventspils).
+She was a member of the Union of Greens and Farmers (ZZS) and a deputy of the 10th, 11th, 12th and 13th Saeima (Latvian Parliament) and has worked as the Chairperson of the Commission on Education, Culture and Science, as a Member of the Legal Affairs Commission and as a Member of the European Affairs Commission.
+Within the ZZS alliance she was a member of the Latvian Farmers' Union (before 2018 – For Latvia and Ventspils).
+She left 13th Saeima in 2021 to join FIDE in the role of managing director, since May 2022 she is not a member of any political party.

 In November 2017, Reizniece-Ozola submitted her formal application for succeeding Jeroen Dijsselbloem as the next chairman of the Eurogroup.
 At the vote on December 4, she withdrew after the first round and Mário Centeno was eventually elected to the post.